 Development and Oversight of AT Courses

-We base the development of each AT course on the imperative to teach SAS students knowledge and skills relevant to future opportunities and not otherwise taught at an advanced level at SAS.
+We base the development of each AT course on the imperative to teach SAS high school students knowledge and skills relevant to future opportunities and not otherwise taught at an advanced level at SAS.
 Our AT courses span a broad range of subject areas, from business to physics and urban planning to performing arts.

 Before receiving its first students, each AT course goes through a rigorous 18-month development and vetting process.
 AT teachers are selected based on their professional experience, expertise in the subject area, and desire to embrace a unique research and teaching challenge.
 During course development, the teacher benchmarks the course against similar advanced course offerings at other schools, consults with SAS colleagues and college admissions officers to ensure rigor and alignment with our DSLOs, and finds a university professor who will act as a strategic partner.